The following text field will produce suggestions that follow it as you type.

 Sisters of Mokama,

-Thottam draws upon 20 years’ worth of research to tell their inspiring story for the first time.
-She brings to life the hopes, struggles, and accomplishments of these ordinary women—both American and Indian—who succeeded against all odds during the tumult and trauma of the years after World War II and Partition.
-Pain and loss were everywhere for the women of that time, but the collapse of old orders provided the women of Nazareth Hospital with a chance to create for themselves lives that would never have been possible otherwise.
+Thottam draws upon twenty years’ worth of research to tell this inspiring story for the first time.
+She brings to life the hopes, struggles, and accomplishments of these ordinary women—both American and Indian—who succeeded against the odds during the tumult and trauma of the years after World War II and Partition.
+Pain and loss were everywhere for the women of that time, but the collapse of the old orders provided the women of Nazareth Hospital with an opening—a chance to create for themselves lives that would never have been possible otherwise.

 Cutting for Stone